-Overall, air pollution levels in Wye are likely to be within national standards.
+Air pollution levels in Wye overall are likely to be within national standards.
 If so, the village will remain a low priority for action against air pollution.
-But there is growing scientific evidence that even short exposure to peak levels of air pollution is harmful to health, even when average levels are as low as we expect them to be in Wye.
+But there is growing scientific evidence that even short exposure to peak levels of air pollution is harmful to health, even when average levels are as low as expected in Wye.

 For an outline of the Wye Breathes project, download the leaflet via the link above.

-Wye Active is a voluntary group of local people who want to make active travel choices, such as cycling and walking around Wye, easier, and safer for all.
+Wye Active formed in 2019 as a voluntary group of local people who are working to make active travel choices, such as cycling and walking around Wye, easier, and safer for all.
 This aim has strong support in the Wye Neighbourhood Plan's central concept of Wye as a 'walkable' village.
 Wye Active also wants Wye to be a healthy and vibrant place in which to live, work and study.
 The group registered in December 2019 as a community interest company (CIC).